 Why should I introduce a staff dress code?

 The way your employees dress says a lot about your business, so consider what image you're projecting.
-A dress code promotes a professional image and can help put staff in the right mindset for work.
+A dress code promotes a professional image, and can help put staff in the right mindset for work.

 How should my employees dress?

-Consider what the 'norm' is for your industry.
-For example, in the legal sector staff are expected to wear suits, while in creative sectors employees often dress much more casually.
+Consider what the 'norm' is for your particular industry.
+For example, in the legal sector staff are usually expected to wear suits, while in creative sectors employees often dress much more casually.

 How flexible should my dress code be?

-If you do, though, spell out exactly what is and isn't allowed, such as t-shirts and flip flops, because some staff will take it as an opportunity to dress for the beach, which could be inappropriate for meetings or if clients drop in.
+If you do, though, make sure you spell out exactly what is and isn't allowed, such as t-shirts and flip flops.
+Some staff may take it as an opportunity to dress for the beach, which could be inappropriate for meetings or if clients drop by.